 Everyday, our programmes give us the chance to share stories and raise awareness of social topics and champion causes to millions of people.

-Whether it’s a fundraising appeal, or by partnering with charities on campaigns to raise donations and awareness, throughout the year, we contribute valuable airtime to support various national and international causes.
-In addition to public fundraising, each year, we ourselves aim to donate the average corporate giving* of the FTSE 100, through cash or in-kind, to charitable causes.
-Our Appeals and Social Action Guidelines provide a framework to make sure the causes we endorse are credible, effective and align with our brand values.
+Whether it’s a fundraising appeal, or by partnering with charities on campaigns to raise donations and awareness, we contribute valuable airtime to support various national and international causes throughout the year.
+In addition to public fundraising, we ourselves aim to donate the average corporate giving* of the FTSE 100, through cash or in-kind, to charitable causes each year.
+Our Charities and Causes Policy provides a framework to make sure the causes we endorse are credible, effective and align with our brand values.

 Volunteering can be a hugely enjoyable and rewarding experience but we know it can sometimes be a challenge to find the time and the right opportunity.
 We want to empower and support our colleagues to find ways to offer their time and skills to make a difference.

-At ITV, we offer colleagues one day’s paid leave a year to volunteer and and many of our on-air campaigns have a social action or volunteering opportunity involved, like taking to the phones at one of our dedicated donation call centres during Text Santa or Soccer Aid.
+At ITV, we offer colleagues one day’s paid leave a year to volunteer.
+Many of our on-air campaigns have a social action or volunteering opportunity involved, like taking to the phones at one of our dedicated donation call centres during Soccer Aid.
 We really want to champion skills-based volunteering and mobilise our workforce to use their area of expertise to benefit local communities and causes, with the goal of achieving 10% colleague participation in local volunteering opportunities.
 Across our business, teams are offering their specific skills and expertise to make a difference.
-Since 2009, colleagues from our legal department have supported the Body and Soul Charity, hosting monthly free of charge legal clinics that give advice and support on issues that affect people living with HIV and Aids, such as consultation on family law, housing, discrimination and medical negligence.
+Since 2009, colleagues from our legal department have supported the Body and Soul Charity, hosting monthly free of charge legal clinics that give advice and support on issues that affect people who have experienced childhood adversity, such as consultation on family law, housing, discrimination and medical negligence.

 Actively promoting events and organisations who can help connect our employees with volunteering opportunities is an important way to promote and encourage a culture of volunteering.
-Over the years we’ve supported organisations and initiatives such as Media Trust, Do-it Trust, one of the UK’s leading volunteering websites, Business in the Community’s Give and Gain Day and The Lord Mayor’s Appeal’s City Giving Day.
+Over the years we’ve supported organisations and initiatives such as Media Trust, Do-it Trust, one of the UK’s leading volunteering websites, and Business in the Community’s Give and Gain Day.

 We’re conscious that our greatest tool is our reach and this enables us to embed social topics into our most-loved most-watched programmes, empowering our viewers to take action and create change for good.
-From highlighting the importance of self checks during Breast Cancer Awareness month to soap storylines that mainstream and spark conversations around topics such as Mental Health, Modern Slavery and the Transgender community, throughout the year, our programmes give us the chance to engage viewers and inspire change.
+From highlighting the importance of self checks during Lorraine’s Check Your Chaps campaign, to soap storylines that mainstream and spark conversations around topics such as mental health, alzheimer’s and child grooming, our programmes give us the chance to engage viewers and inspire change throughout the year.

 We’re proud to be a Public Service Broadcaster and take our responsibility of empowering and investing in communities, seriously.

-Empowering the next generation and encouraging social mobility through experience and access to our industry is really important to us, so throughout the year we run a series of open-door events and initiatives to encourage people from the communities in which we operate, to come along and find out more about what we do.
+Empowering the next generation and encouraging social mobility through experience and access to our industry is really important to us.
+Throughout the year we run a series of open-door events and initiatives to encourage people from the communities in which we operate to come along and find out more about what we do.

-Beyond the roles that are commonly associated with TV like scriptwriters and camera technicians, behind the scene’s at ITV there’s a huge variety of other skilled professionals, from sales and marketing teams to lawyers, who make the making of TV possible.
-We want young people to have the chance to experience other areas of our business and initiatives like the Legal Social Mobility Partnership (LSMP) help us to do that.
+Beyond the roles that are commonly associated with TV, like scriptwriters and camera technicians, behind the scenes there’s a huge variety of other skilled professionals, from sales and marketing teams to lawyers, who make the delivery of TV possible.
+We want young people to have the chance to experience other areas of our business.
+Initiatives like the Legal Social Mobility Partnership (LSMP) help us to do that.
 LSMP is a nationwide collaboration of over 30 law firms, commercial organisations and professional sports clubs working together to broaden access to the legal profession.
 Led by us, the LSMP provides a work insight programme for students, including a week with a law firm and a second week with four in-house legal teams including ITV and beyond the scheme itself, alumni can continue to access career guidance through virtual coaching.
 Delegates are drawn from schools selected by the partners working closely with organisations including PRIME, Social Mobility Foundation, Manchester Access Programme and Pathways to Law.